ucsc-creativecoding/text/README.md

         desert rather than the deciding ambiguity with process that can be approach to make a fee for about the materials were perspective to specific designs which the particularly enclu

+The output wasn't very successful.
+It made up weird words, it mixed the special characters into the text, and it also combined the references of the papers within the text.
+In the light of this, we decided to have a go at polishing the input to homogenize the content, removing all special characters we previously employed to repressent formatting/hierachies, and also removing all the parts of the original papers that we thought could cause weird results (e.g. list of references, formatted quotes, etc.).
+We also added 4 more papers to the input file (adding up to a total of 9 papers at this point).
+Below is a screenshot of how the revised input file looked like: